dmsergio/dockerized-django-template/README.md

-# django-dev-docker
+# django-dev-docker-vscode
-Repo to development Django apps with Docker containers
+Repo to development Django apps dockerized with vs code.